SpecFlowOSS/SpecFlow/docs/Extend/Decorators.md

     }
     ```

 1. Install the GeneratorPlugin NuGet package to the SpecFlow project.
-After the install, it should look like this:
+Once the installation finishes, it should look like this:

     ![Generator plugin installed](../_static/images/generator_plugin_installed.png)